the short version

 The most famous Herrold photograph and accompanying press

 The final element needed for broadcasting is the audience.
-During the time of the Herrold broadcasts, 1912-1917, most radio transmission was Morse code, a single sender and a single known receiver.
+During the time of the Herrold broadcasts, 1909 - 1917, most radio transmission was Morse code, a single sender and a single known receiver.
 Herrold's audience were mostly young experimenters and set builders, their friends and parents, and students of the Herrold College.
-They listened on headphones connected to crystal detector and coil, antenna and ground.
+In the days before modern electronics they listened on headphones connected to crystal detector and coil, antenna and ground.

 Want to Know More?
 Buy the Herrold Book Now